ChrstphrHll/npc_gen/students/Rosherren Haladavar.md

 ---
 ### Description
 - 1st year Genasi Fighter in Burk
-- wavy platinum hair that's loose around the shoulders, Pale Green eyes, and earth skin
+- long curly blonde hair that's put up, Pale Green eyes, and earth skin
 - Is Discerning and Artificial, and has Excitement as their ideal

 ### Organizations